-Key Points:
+Key Points

 - It is recommended that half your daily grain intake be WHOLE grains due to the high nutritional value and protein levels (examples include: whole wheat, oats, brown rice, etc).

 - Accumulate recipes that include grains.
 Using your grains will help you rotate through them, and get your family used to eating them.
+It can be hard on your digestive system to drastically change your diet in an emergency situation.

 - Even though we talk about each grain separately, we find that WHEAT GRINDING is the major hang up for most people!
-Learn why NOT to be intimidated by wheat grinders by checking out our wheat grinder article and how-to video.
+Learn why NOT to be intimidated by wheat grinders by checking out our wheat grinder post and how-to video.
 Don’t use this as an excuse to not start this step!

 - Determine the quantities of each food item you will need to store.
 For more information, see BabyStep 4.

-Rolled Oats:
+Rolled Oats

 - Uses - Breakfasts, granola, cookies, filler in meat loafs or casseroles, thickener for soups/stews.